syncd010/AoC2023/README.md

 ## [Day 16](https://adventofcode.com/2023/day/16)
 A similar day to day 10, though a bit easier.
 Reding part one i was expecting a hard part two, but it turned out to be pretty straightforward.
-The solution is based on following rays through the grid, and when a junction is encountered, generate new rays to follow.
+The solution is based on sending rays through the grid, and when a junction is encountered, change direction and generate new rays to follow.
 Stop when reaching the borders of the grid or when reaching a cell that has already been visited in the same direction.
-To implement this, a map of junctions/directions is defined, where for each type of junction and direction of travel, the resulting possible directions of travel can be obtained.
-This allows to quickly generate new rays in the correct direction when a junction is encountered.
-A grid of cells with a vector of directions is kept to control which cells have been visited and in which direction.
+To implement this, a map of junctions/directions is used where, for each type of junction and direction of travel, the resulting possible directions of travel can be obtained, generating new rays for those directions.
+A set of cells / directions is kept to control which cells have been visited and in which direction, stopping when one has already been visited.
-For part two the runtime is a bit high (about 600ms), so the solution isn't very efficient but it's readable so i kept it.
+For part two the runtime is a bit high, so the solution isn't very efficient but it's readable so i kept it.
+Post-event: As noticed the solution wasn't very efficient, it took about 800ms with debug info and about 120ms with -O3.
+To optimize it i had to ditch the vectors, maps and sets and do the following adaptations:
+- Use a plain char array to keep track of visited positions/directions (where each cell has different bits set for different directions traveled);
+- Keep the ray traveling as far as it can until a junction is reached (grid positions are '.' or '-'/'|' while traveling vertically/horizontally);
+- Use a switch to process junctions, instead of using a map with the junctions/new directions.
+This improves the runtime to about 70ms with debug info and 8ms with -O3.
+Maybe it could still be improved by using threads but it's enough for now.

 ## [Day 17](https://adventofcode.com/2023/day/17)
 Not yest finished as it is too inefficient.